 You can also vote for Backdoor Survival daily at Top Prepper Websites!

 Dozen Bandanas, 100% Cotton: These are the bandanas I own.
-They are a top seller in the bandana category on Amazon.
-As of this writing, the price is $10.14 for the entire dozen.
-Heck, I think that beats Wal-Mart and flea market pricing.
+They are a top seller in the bandana category.
+I think that beats Wal-Mart and flea market pricing.
 They shrink very little and are perfect for my needs.

 50 Cigarette Wholesale Disposable Lighters: You can’t beat the price on the pack of 50 lighters.
-As of this writing, $11 for 50 with free shipping (does not require Prime).
+As of this writing, comes with free shipping (does not require Prime).